casey/just/README.md

 5. Implement the feature.

-6. Run `just ci` to make sure that all tests, lints, and checks pass.
+6. Install `ripgrep` and run `just ci` to make sure that all tests, lints, and checks pass.

 7. Open a PR with the new code that is editable by maintainers.
 PRs often require rebasing and minor tweaks.
 If the PR is not editable by maintainers,